ktyudha/ktyudha/README.md

 Hi, I'm an iOS developer with over 1 year of experience, skilled in SwiftUI, UIKit, and various Apple technologies such as Core Data, CloudKit, MapKit, and MVVM.
 I have a strong foundation in iOS development and a passion for finding creative solutions to complex problems.
 As a team player with a dedication to detail, I am committed to delivering high-quality mobile apps that make a positive impact in the world.
-I am a graduate of the Apple Developer Academy 2022 @ Ciputra.
+I'm a graduate of the Apple Developer Academy 2022 @ Ciputra.

-In addition to my technical skills and experience, I am deeply committed to education and believe in the power of knowledge to transform lives.
-I am passionate about using my skills and expertise to develop innovative educational tools and resources that can help people of all ages learn and grow.
-Whether through developing educational apps or collaborating with educators and educational institutions, I am committed to making a positive contribution to the field of education and supporting the success of learners around the world.

 Technical Experience:
-- Mobile: SwiftUI, UIKit, CloudKit, CoreData
+- Mobile: Flutter, SwiftUI, UIKit, CloudKit, CoreData
 - Web: Vue.js, Nuxt.js, Laravel, Go
 - Others: Docker, Git, MySql, MongoDB, Redis